lebohangmdm/seeIsee/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Why Choose Us?
+At Ekasi Security, we understand the unique challenges and needs of our community.
+Our team of dedicated security guards is from the area, so they know the ins and outs of the neighborhood.
+With a deep commitment to protecting our own, we offer reliable, effective, and culturally aware security services.
+Whether it's for your home, business, or community event, trust Ekasi Security to keep you and your loved ones safe.
+We're here for you, by people who understand you.

+HERO
+At Ekasi Security, your safety is our mission.
+We’re more than just security guards—we’re your neighbors, dedicated to creating a safer environment for our community.
+With 24/7 protection and a deep understanding of local needs, we stand as the first line of defense for your home, business, and events.
+Secure your peace of mind with the trusted experts who know and care about Ekasi as much as you do.